-A. Demographics as of June 30, 2009 B. Comparison of Contribution
+A. Demographics as of June 30, 20098 B 1 .Proposed Tier #1 (DC Plan)

+- Comparison of Contribution

-- Rates Before and After
+Rates Before and After

 Change in Benefit Formula

+Based on Demographics of

-Based on Employees Hired
+Employees Hired During the

-During the Last Three Years...9
+Last Three Years with an

+Average Attained Age of 36 ...9

-- C. Reduction in Annual UAAL Rate from Change in GSB Program.....10
+- C. Reduction in Annual UAAL

+Rate from Change in GSB

+Program......11